The Bat People: Plot

 The next day in his office, Dr. Kipling attempts to explain away the frequent nightmares Dr. Beck has been having.
 Later, in his hospital bed again, Dr. Beck has another seizure, but tries to convince himself that what he's experiencing is psychosomatic.
 He escapes out the window and steals an ambulance; Sgt.
 Ward pursues, but eventually crashes in a ditch.
 Dr. Beck also crashes his stolen ambulance and hides in a nearby barn, where he encounters a homeless man.
 After tending to the man's apparently broken hand and sampling his booze, Dr. Beck has another seizure and kills the homeless man.
 He then returns to Mitchell Caverns, where—fully transformed—he kills a tourist.
 Realizing he needs to consume blood, Dr. Beck retraces his steps to the hospital, where he forces a nurse to help him gain access to the facilities' refrigerated stock.
 Now satisfied, he manages to escape before Sgt.
 Ward arrives.

 It is at this point that Dr. Beck decides to record a confession of his crimes, in addition to some details of his ongoing transformation, amongst other philosophical musings.
 Upon hearing a playback of the recording, Cathy refuses to believe a word of it, blaming the Pasteur treatment for his erratic behavior.
 Cathy later finds Dr. Beck back at the motel room, where she professes her love for him.
 In bed that night, she is bitten by Dr. Beck.
 The next day, Sgt.
 Ward tracks him to Mitchell Caverns.
 In the ensuing fight, the sheriff is disarmed, but manages to escape back to his department.
 While receiving medical attention, Sgt.
-Ward looks on in puzzlement as Cathy begins to hear the same noises Dr. Beck.
+Ward looks on in puzzlement as Cathy begins to hear the same noises Dr. Beck heard at the start of the film.
 While the two drive back to the motel, a horde of bats attacks the sheriff's car while Cathy observes from the passenger seat.
-The car ends up in a ditch; Cathy exits the vehicle and says blankly, "Goodbye, sargeant."
+The car ends up in a ditch; Cathy exits the vehicle and says blankly, "Goodbye, sergeant."
 The door now open, the mass of bats attacks Sgt.
 Ward, killing him.
 Cathy now accepts her fate as a human-bat creature, joining Dr. Beck in the cave.